sh1457/sh1457.github.io/content/about.md

 title = "About me"
 date = 2021-12-01
 updated = 2022-01-17
+[extra]
+hide_title = true
 +++

-## Hello!
-I'm Sujith Sudarshan.
+### Hello!
+I'm Sujith Sudarshan

-I'm interested in **D**ata, **D**esign and **D**ilemnas.

-I'm currently working as a technology consultant.
-My work involves designing data driven solutions.
-I have been interested in reading about python, zig, game design, performance optimization.
+I'm interested in Data, Design and Dilemmas.
+I work as a technology consultant.
+It involves designing data driven solutions.
+Some of my interests are python, zig, game design, performance optimization.
+Take a look at my work and reach out if you'd like to collaborate!

-Ever since I met my first computer at 9, I felt that technology and making things with it was fun.
-That's when I knew that the future requires us to use technology to make our lives better.

-Take a look at my work below to see what I'm working on, and get in touch if you'd like to work together!

 ### Projects